techreturners/delete-group-exercise-react-props-and-state/UserRequirements/UserRequirements.md

 ## Requirement 3 - Chuck Jokes

 - The page must display some jokes about Chuck.
 These jokes can be found in one of the useState declarations.
-Using what you know about JavaScript, `.map()` over jokes and return the `<ChuckJokes />` component.
+Using what you know about JavaScript, `.map()` over jokes and return the `<ChuckJokes />` component underneath the heading "Jokes: ".

 - Pass the joke down to `<ChuckJokes />` using props